 The best online labs have embraced technology to deliver superior results.
 A lab’s investment in advanced digital and CAD/CAM capabilities is a direct reflection of its commitment to precision.
 This technology is what allows for the creation of custom abutments with a natural-looking emergence profile and perfectly optimized crown margins.
 When a lab uses the latest in CAD/CAM fabrication, you get a smoother, more efficient delivery appointment.
 Before you commit, ask about their digital workflow and what scanners they support.
 A lab that makes it easy to submit digital cases will save you time and help you achieve consistently excellent results for your implant restorations.

-Evaluate Their Customer and Technical Support
+Don’t Overlook Customer and Tech Support

 Even with the best technology, you’ll eventually have a question or need help with a complex case.
 That’s when a lab’s customer and technical support truly shines.
 A great lab partner offers more than just a product; they provide a streamlined process and accessible support to make your job easier.
 Look for a team that is easy to reach and knowledgeable enough to help you with everything from case submission to technical troubleshooting.
 Having a reliable point of contact who understands your needs can make all the difference.
 This kind of support ensures a smooth collaboration and helps you handle any challenges that come your way with confidence.

-Review Their Warranty and Revision Policies
+Understanding Warranties and Revision Policies

 Before you send your first case, take a moment to understand the lab’s policies on warranties and revisions.
 A transparent policy gives you peace of mind and protects your practice.
 Reputable labs stand behind their work with a clear warranty, which shows they are confident in the quality of their restorations.
 It’s also important to know their process for handling adjustments or remakes.
 Understanding these policies upfront helps you manage patient expectations and avoid unexpected financial surprises down the road.
 A lab with straightforward and fair policies is a lab that values a long-term partnership, making them a more reliable choice for your dental implant cases.